PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 ## Is it practical to build systems share a common server and service worker?

 It is possible to build systems share a common server and service worker but is it practical?
-I think it needs more research because if you are going JS all the way, then there are a lot of issues between the Node and Web platform that need to be ironed out.
+I like the idea, but I think it needs more research because if you are going JS all the way, then there are a lot of issues between the Node and Web platform that need to be ironed out.

 Personally I would love to see more "Web" APIs in the Node ecosystem.

 ## Is it possible to build a fully progressive Progressive Web App?